 How do you govern a machine?
-As we enter 2018, financial institutions face some tricky questions.
+Financial institutions face some tricky questions.
 What controls should we apply to AI systems that decide and act in nanoseconds?
 How much authority should AI have?
 How do we make sure machines uphold their fiduciary duty?
 What about regulators?
 What if things don’t go as planned?
-Look for more emphasis on, and discussions about, these issues in 2018.

 Computer, what’s my balance?
 Consumers are embracing automated assistants such as Google Home, Siri, and Alexa.
 You’ll need to integrate and manage these new channels, so think about when and where you’ll use them.
 Don’t forget to think through “off-ramps” that steer customers over to human backups when needed.
 Finally, give AI systems the opportunity to learn from the outcomes of human interactions.

 With excitement comes fear.
 Financial institution executives are eager to use digital labor, but many human workers already feel threatened by it.
 To deploy the technology successfully, you should focus on people issues.
 Share plans with workers so they can understand which jobs will change and how.
 You’ll need to address these concerns, offer training to help people adapt, and more.
 Be transparent.

 Trust, verify, and explain.
 For technologies to succeed, they should pass an IT audit.
 This may not be top of mind in a testing lab, but it will be critical as you move to production.
 We recommend creating a separate AI audit team—independent from the AI creators and implementers—to focus on controls.
 And consider transparency.
 You’ll want AI accountability, so you can explain why your algorithm reached a certain decision.

 “Our clients are now thinking about ‘explainable AI,’ how an algorithm can explain the logic of its decision.
 How you would verify and validate your machine learning model is very different from how you’d typically validate a credit risk model.”